hangyeoldora/Simple-Youtube-Comment-Downloader/README.md

 # youtube_comment_crawler
-You can extract YouTube comments. (pic, comment, real date, likes .,etc) and It can be saved as txt,xlsx file.
+You can extract YouTube comments. (pic, comment, real date, likes .,etc) and It can be saved as txt,xlsx file. <br>
 Just enter your YouTube video ID and you can save the comment.

 ## Requirements